Abida64/goodgrowth/README.md

 I first selected the element for the region, in this case it was London.
 I added a new element by using the createElement() function, specically a new paragraph which I stored inside a variable.

 Step Three - Styling

+A/B testing
+Google Optimiser is one of the tools.

+todo:
+ifelse statement for ab testing research good optiminser write how to use